-Preventive Maintenance (PM) is a proactive maintenance strategy that involves regular and routine maintenance of equipment, machinery, vehicles, and other assets to reduce the likelihood of failure.
+Preventive Maintenance (PM) is a proactive maintenance strategy that involves regular and routine maintenance of equipment, machinery, vehicles, and other assets.

-With 82% of companies experiencing unplanned downtime at least once every three years, implementing a preventive maintenance management plan should be of top priority for maintenance leaders.
-Particularly those that are reliant on equipment and machinery for generating revenue.
+82% of companies experience unplanned downtime at least once every three years, meaning the implementation of a preventive maintenance management plan should be of top priority for maintenance leaders.

 Companies Experiencing Unplanned Downtime 2014-2017*

 *Outages lasted an average of 4 hours and cost an estimated $2 million (Vanson Bourne Study, 2017)

 PM offers much more than simply performing routine maintenance when deployed alongside a computerised maintenance management system (CMMS).
 It allows maintenance teams to collect analytical data surrounding performance, breakdowns, and repairs, enabling them to set performance thresholds that help to quickly identify and prevent future faults.

 For businesses without a preventive approach to maintenance, equipment failure costs 10 times more in repairs and lost production than those with a preventive maintenance strategy already in place.
 That includes multiple types of PM strategies including time-based and usage-based.

 Why Maintenance Leaders Opt For a Preventive Maintenance Strategy